jpmagido/challenge-csv/STEP_1.md

 ::Parser::File2.new
 ::Parser::File3.new

-Your repository must look like:
+Your repository can look like:
 ```
 my_repo
   |-- lib